nanos-world/docs/getting_started/AssetsQuickStart.rst

 Assets Quick Start
 ******************

-nanos.world provides fully capabilities of modifying, including and customizing the game.
+nanos world provides fully capabilities of modifying, including and customizing the game.
 In this section we will explain how to include custom Assets in your server.

 Structure